flancian/garden/dej.md

 	- [[lorand]] wanted to write more notes on [[notes on synthesis of form]]
 		- with the intention of sharing in github space
 		- and practicing merging algorithms
+		- we could also do this for [[a pattern language]] and this week's patterns

 ## [[2021-04-24]]